This post is also available in: Svenska

 Children who eat poorly create great anxiety in their parents.
-Preschool children often get quite pungent in the food and can not so often refuse food.
-Quite a few children (not all) find it exciting with different flavors during the second half of their first year of life and shortly after the first birthday.
-You who have one-year-olds who like to eat parsnip, cod and garlic salami: enjoy and rejoice in it!
-But don't be disappointed if it doesn't last forever.
+Preschool children are picky about their food and often refuse it.
+Quite a few children (not all) find the different tastes, during the second half of their first year of life and shortly after their first birthday, exciting.
+If you have a one-year-old who likes to eat parsnip, cod and garlic salami, enjoy and rejoice in it!
+But do not be disappointed if it does not last forever.

-From the age of one year, the growth rate of children decreases significantly.
-This means that the children need to eat less food.
+From one year of age, children’s growth rate decreases significantly.
+This means that children need less food.
 They will eat smaller portions than before.
-Don't worry about it!
+Do not worry about it!

 Children should become slimmer after one to two years of age

-Children under about one and a half years of age may prefer to be chubby.
-The most important thing for their growth is that they get a proper intake of food (including breast milk or formula), then the weight first increases, and then the length.
-We also know that the fat reserves that children have during this time they will not carry with them into adulthood.
+Children under about one and a half years of age are welcome to be as round as possible.
+The most important thing for their growth is that they get enough food (including breast milk or formula).
+First, their weight increases, and then they grow in height.
+We also know that the fat that children get during this time will not be carried into adulthood.

-After about one or two years, the children should not become chubbier anymore, they should become slimmer.
-The slimmest in our entire lives we should be at the age of 5-6.
-A normal and healthy 5-6 year old has visible ribs and flat stomach.
-During this time, growth is controlled by growth hormone that helps children to grow longer and at the same time narrower.
-Therefore, the children eating a little less and become slimmer is nothing to be worried about as long as they follow their growth curve at BVC.
-On the contrary, we know that a missed taper of children of this age is often the gateway to future obesity and obesity.
+After about a year or two, children should not get fatter anymore, they should get slimmer.
+We are at our skinniest at the age of 5-6.
+A normal weight and healthy 5-6-year-old has visible ribs and a flat stomach.
+During this time, the child’s growth is controlled by the growth hormone which helps children grow taller and thinner.
+The fact that children eat little and get thinner is therefore nothing to worry about, as long as they follow the growth curve at the children’s medical center.
+On the contrary, we know that a lack of weight loss at this age is often the gateway to obesity or being overweight.

-As long as the child follows their growth curve, it will get enough food in itself.
-No matter how incredible it may seem, even with a child eating three macaroni and four peas in one day.
+As long as the child grows according to their growth curve, they have gotten enough food.
+It’s incredible especially when you see child picking at three macaroni pieces and four peas in one day.

 The selective age

-Most children tend to become increasingly agitated with what they eat from one and a half to two years of age.
-They also have strikingly similar taste.
-Many children like meatballs, sausages, pancakes, light macaroni and white rice.
-Some children may also like fish fingers and potatoes.
-The vegetable preference differs slightly more is my experience, but peas, corn, carrots and cucumbers are probably the safest choices when we invite preschool buddies to eat with us.
+Most children tend to become increasingly picky about what they eat from the age of one and a half to two.
+They also have strikingly similar tastes.
+Many children like meatballs, sausages, pancakes, macaroni and white rice.
+Some children may also eat fish sticks and potatoes.
+The vegetable taste differs slightly more is my experience.
+But peas, corn, carrots and cucumbers are probably the safest cards when we invite preschool friends over for food with us.

-Few children of this age like stews, slow cooked meats, fish or more advanced vegetable dishes.
-If your four year old does: congratulations!
+Few children at this age like hearty stews, slow cooked meals, fish or more sophisticated vegetable dishes.
+If your child does then, congratulations!

-Serve something the child likes for every meal
+Serve something the child likes with each meal

-If you have a child who eats very selectively, I don't think you should just serve what the child likes to the whole family every day.
-Then you die others of food boredom.
-On the other hand, I also do not think that the child should be forced to taste things it does not like.
-It just gets noisy and more food jams from it.
-Make sure that there is always something the child usually likes on the table, and preferably vary between meals whether it is a protein source, a carbohydrate source or vegetables / fruits.
-For example, if you serve spaghetti with minced meat sauce and carrots on Monday and your child only eats spaghetti, then serve potatoes with meatballs and broccoli on Tuesday if you know the child eats meatballs.
-On Wednesday, it may be the banana for dessert if your child is a vegetable refiner but eats the banana.
-One third of vegetables, one third of protein and one third of carbohydrates, fixed over three days.
+If you have a child who eats very selectively, I do not think you should just serve what the child likes to the whole family every day.
+Everyone else will die of food boredom.
+On the other hand, I also do not think that the child should be forced to taste things he does not like.
+It will only cause trouble.
+Make sure that there is always something that the child usually likes on the table.
+Vary the options between meals whether it is a source of protein, a source of carbohydrates or vegetables / fruit.
+For example, if you serve spaghetti with minced meat sauce and carrots on Monday and the child only eats spaghetti, then serve potatoes with meatballs and broccoli on Tuesday if you know that the child eats meatballs.
+On Wednesday, it may be the banana for dessert if your child is a vegetable refuser but eats bananas.
+One third vegetables, one third protein and one third carbohydrates, fixed over three days.

-When the children do not eat from the main course I think it is all the more important to serve a dessert, it increases the chance that the child gets something in it.
-On weekdays, the desserts can be fruit, fruit yogurt, nuts, fruit smoothie and yogurt in or maybe a small sandwich.
-A little (one teaspoon per serving) of sugar in the dessert is ok, but desserts with a lot of sugar and saturated fat type ice cream, chocolate, sweet cream or cookies belong on Saturday.
-Or Friday or Sunday if you prefer it in your home.
+When children do not eat their main course, I think it is all the more important to serve a dessert.
+It increases the chance that the child eats something.
+On weekdays, the desserts can be fruit, fruit yoghurt, nuts, smoothies with fruit and yoghurt in them or maybe a small sandwich.
+A little (a few teaspoons per serving) of sugar in the dessert is ok, but desserts with a lot of sugar and saturated fat such as ice cream, chocolate, sweet cream or cakes are a Saturday thing.
+Or Friday or Sunday if you prefer that at home.

-When a child says no to more food, whether it’s the one-year-old who squeezes his mouth and starts pounding with the spoon, or the five-year-old who says “no thanks mom, chicken I just don't eat!"
-So respect it!
-Nothing nagging.
-To older children, you might like to say that “I understand, but the body needs protein / vegetables (whatever the child has rated).
-What is on the table that you would like to eat to give your body what it needs?”.
+When a child says ‘no’ to more food, whether it’s the one-year-old who closes his mouth and starts pounding with the spoon or the five-year-old who says “no thank you mom, I just do not eat chicken!”
+Respect that!
+No fuss.
+To older children, you can say “I understand, but the body needs protein / vegetables (what the child has missed).
+What on the table can you eat so that your body gets what it needs?”.

-Remember that children do not die of starvation if food is available.
-The food refusal is not so dangerous, wait for the next meal and do not make a big deal because the child does not want to eat.
+Remember that children do not die of starvation if there is food available.
+The refusal to eat is not so dangerous.
+Wait until the next meal and do not make much of a fuss about the child not wanting to eat.

 After 20 minutes of eating, children often do not eat more.
-Then finish the meal.
-Some children are unfocused and talk and pills with their hair, and line up peas, but do not eat very much.
-They can often pee for a long time.
-Those children may need to help regain their concentration on food.
-It can be a good goal even for jealous children that the meal should be completed after 20 minutes, but many reminders from parents may sometimes be needed.
+Finish the meal then.
+Some children are unfocused and talk and fiddle with their hair, and pile up peas, but do not eat much.
+They can often pick at food for a long time.
+Those children may need help regaining concentration on food.
+It may be a good goal to finish a meal after 20 minutes, sometimes reminding the child many times.

-Never compare your children’s appetite or meal habits with anyone else’s!
+Never compare children’s appetites or eating habits with anyone else’s!

-“When your big brother was your age he ate both peas and beans, you should do that too".
+“When your big brother was your age, he ate both peas and beans.
+So should you, too!.”
 It has never helped and will never help.
-That kind of comments just makes the kids angry at each other and at you.
-Do not.
+That kind of comment only makes the kids angry at each other and at you.
+Don’t do it.

 Do not use food as a reward or punishment

-The children need good food, no matter what mood they are in or if they have been extra kind or nasty.
-Never allow food or dessert or sweets to be a reward for doing good to the child.
-Never let the threat of missing food or dessert or sweets become a punishment for anything bad the child has done.
-Instead, let the meal be a break in the noise.
-"Now it's dinner time, we haven't gotten the same after you beat little sister, but come to the food I promise not to talk about that".
+And I repeat, do not use food as a reward or punishment.
+Children need good food no matter what mood they are in, or if they have been extra kind or mean.
+Never let food or dessert or sweets be a reward when the child does something good.
+Also, never let the threat of missing out on food or dessert or sweets be a punishment for something bad the child has done.
+Instead, let the meal become a break in the quarrel.
+“It’s dinner time now.
+We have not been together since you hit your little sister, but come to the dinner table and eat and I promise not to talk about it.”

-Preschool children need food every two to three hours during the waking half of the day.
-Breakfast, snack, lunch, snack (possibly one to snack), dinner, (possibly evening snack).
-Many children who are stingy with the food eat much more snacks.
-Then let them do it!
-Food every two to three hours is also very good for children's (and yours!)
-Mood.
-Good snacks, for example, are a few pieces of fruit, or a sandwich (wholemeal bread / wholemeal crispbread) with butter and ham or nut butter or cheese, or some nuts and some dried fruit, or some yogurt with muesli, or a not very sweet fruit yogurt (read table of contents!) or half a scythe, or some porridge.
+Preschool children need food every two to three hours during their waking hours.
+Breakfast, snacks, lunch, snacks (possibly one more snack), dinner, (possibly evening snacks).
+Many children who are picky about their food are much more likely to eat snacks.
+So let them eat it!
+Food every two to three hours is also very good for the child’s (and your!) mood.
+Good snacks are, for example, a few pieces of fruit, or a sandwich (wholemeal bread / wholemeal crispbread) with butter or peanut butter or cheese, or some nuts and some dried fruit, or some yogurt with muesli, or a not very sweet fruit yogurt (read the table of contents!) or half skyr, or some porridge.